elastic/search-ui/README.md

 ### Features :+1:

 - **You know, for search**: Maintained by [Elastic](https://elastic.co), the team behind Elasticsearch.
-- **Speedy Implementation** - Build search with a search box, results view, sorting, and more, with a few lines of code.
+- **Speedy Implementation** - Build a complete search experience with a few lines of code.
-- **Customizable** - Tune the Components, markup, styles, and behaviors to your liking.
+- **Customizable** - Tune the components, markup, styles, and behaviors to your liking.
 - **Smart URLs** - Searches, paging, filtering, and more, are captured in the URL for direct result linking.
-- **Headless** - Leverage our application logic, provide your own Components or views.
+- **Headless** - Leverage our application logic, provide your own components or views.
 - **Flexible** - Not just for React.
 Use with any JavaScript library, even vanilla JavaScript.

 <img src="packages/react-search-ui/resources/screenshot.png" width="600">